Actindo-AG/Documentation/RetailSuiteAccounting/Integration/08_ManageCostAccounting.md

 #### Procedure

-*Accounting > Settings > Tab COST ACCOUNTING > Drop-down option Cost1 - Cost center*
+*Accounting > Settings > Tab COST ACCOUNTING*

 ![Cost 1 - Cost center](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CostAccounting/CostAccounting01.png "[Cost 1 - Cost center]")

+1. In the header, configure the following options:
+  - Click the left *Cost accounting* drop-down list and select the desired fiscal year.
+All available fiscal years are displayed.
-1. Click the *Cost accounting* left and middle drop-down lists and select the desired fiscal year and posting period.
+  - Click the middle *Cost accounting* drop-down list and select the desired posting period.
+All available posting periods are displayed.
+  - Click the right *Cost accounting* drop-down list and select the **Cost 1 - cost center** option.
+  All existing cost centers are displayed in the list below.
+The input lines at the bottom are displayed for a cost center.

 2. Select the cost center to be edited in the list.
 The cost center details are displayed in the input fields.